KPreethi-Github/jenkinspipelineexample/readme.md

 trigger demo
-new line added for jenkins build trigger
+new line is added for jenkins build trigger